Disability Employment Services

 National Panel of Assessors

-As part of the current reforms to Disability Employment Services (DES) program, a new National Panel of Assessors (NPA) has been established from a grant selection process, to deliver assessment services from 1 July 2018.
-The NPA will provide a range of independent assessment services to assist people with disability who are seeking employment and/or keep sustainable employment.
+As part of the 2018 reforms to DES, a new National Panel of Assessors (NPA) was established from a grant selection process to deliver assessment services from 1 July 2018.
+The NPA provides a range of independent assessment services to assist people with disability who are seeking employment and/or to keep sustainable employment.